 ASA made a commitment to formalise a Sustainability Policy in early 2024.
 Working with partners “Green Tourism” we are currently in the process of pre-assessment.

-When visiting our offices we encourage our supplier partners to make use of public transport, directions and details of which can be found here for our London office, and here for our Edinburgh office.
+When visiting our offices we encourage all our supplier partners to make use of public transport (it is the quickest after all!), directions and details of which can be found here for our London office, and here for our Edinburgh office.

 In 2019 ASA became a premium partner (Oak level) with “Trees for Life” – a rewilding charity based in the highlands of Scotland. https://treesforlife.org.uk/about-us/ We make annual donations linked to our general room night production across all destinations.
 This in turn contributes towards the impact international tourism has on the planet.
 We are under no illusion this fully compensates that impact, but it is our small contribution towards it.
 After all, large trees grow from baby saplings!
 In February 2024 we also included a “tree-per-employee” to our staff benefits package to acknowledge the current team, and our future generations, commitment to the environment.
 Their trees were planted retrospectively in June 2024, and will continued to be added to as the team grows. https://treesforlife.org.uk/groves/asa-dmc/